Duck Egg and Frisée Salad with Bacon and Roasted Beets

 - 1 tablespoon Dijon mustard Add to list

-- 1 tablespoon pure maple syrup Add to list
+- 1 tablespoon maple syrup Add to list

 - 3 tablespoons apple cider vinegar Add to list